extrange/personal-blog/docs/blog/posts/2024-02-26-courage-to-be-disliked.md

 -   People lost in the desire for recognition have their interpersonal relationship cards in the hands of others.
 -   Children do not grow up to become what their parents want them to be.

+## On Competition

+-   Life is not a competition.
+-   A healthy feeling of inferiority is not something that comes from comparing oneself to others; it comes from one’s comparison with one’s ideal self.

 ## On Power Struggles

 -   Power struggles should be avoided.